-Given the head node of a singly linked list and two integer indices start_index and end_index (1-based, inclusive), reverse the nodes of the list from position start_index to position end_index.
-Return the head node of the modified linked list.
+Given the head node of a singly linked list and two integer indices start_pos and end_pos (1-based, inclusive), reverse the nodes between positions start_pos and end_pos.
+Return the head node of the modified list.

 Example 1